zzhangjii/learning-library/data-management-library/database/options/environment-setup-c4u03.md

 - For self service, the user has access to a cloud account or free-tier account

-## Section 1: Login to the Oracle Cloud
+## Section 1-Login to the Oracle Cloud

 1. From any browser go to www.oracle.com to access the Oracle Cloud.